-14. Take a stroll down Muelle Uno (by the port) and enjoy the holiday market near the Pompidou Center.
+14. Take a stroll down Muelle Uno, Malaga’s colorful port area, and enjoy the holiday market near the Pompidou Center

-21. Try to find the best borrachuelos in Malaga (a cookie folded over and covered in honey or sugar)
+21. Try to find the best borrachuelos (cookies folded over themselves and covered in honey or sugar) in town

 22. Make sure to have some delicious jamón de bellota (acorn fed ham).
 Lots of people buy their own ham leg for the holidays.